SowmyaThangarajan/Assesment_WebAPIDataLoad/README.md

-Automation Testing Project
+**Automation Testing Project**

-This project contains an automation suite for UI, API, and Data Validation testing.
-It uses Selenium WebDriver & Cucumber for UI automation, Rest Assured for API automation testing, and file-based validation for data validation tests.
+The framework used in this automation suite comprehensively covers testcases for Web UI, API & Data validation, all integrated and executed using TestNG.
+It uses Selenium WebDriver & Cucumber for UI automation, RestAssured for API automation testing, and file-based validation for data validation tests.
 All test results are captured and displayed in Extent Reports for better readability and analysis.

-Table of Contents
+**Table of Contents**
 - Technologies Used
 - Project Structure
 - UI Automation